Trading strategies

 chevron

 The higher the implied volatility, the greater the likelihood the option will be in the money at its expiration.
-This likelihood is reflected in the options price, resulting in a higher premium.
+This likelihood is reflected in the options price.

 Can I make a profit if asset prices suddenly go down?